 To try to tell you never to love?
 To not bother investing in something so painful?
 Quite the opposite.
 If this has taught me anything it’s to love deeper, harder and stronger than ever before.
 Stop putting it off.
 Stop waiting for the perfect time because it doesn’t exist.
 Don’t wait till the dishes are done or you’re a size zero.
 Stop telling yourself you don’t deserve it or that its not possible, it is.
+Stop putting up with less than you deserve, there is better out there.
 We are all leaving this world at some point, no matter who, what or why we happened.
 Don’t postpone the greatest thing that we are here to experience because it might hurt at some point.

 The realization of the impermanence of our lives is both devastating and beautiful.
 The stark contrast that we are here on this planet to experience can at so many times seem so unfair and impossible to digest.
 And yet the uncertainty of this life gives our world so much exquisite color and texture.
 Like fleeting moments in time we pass, shooting like stars through the skies burning brightly for an instant; knowing at some moment we will fall mightily back to the Earth once more and our story will come to a close.
 But what a fire we will blaze across the night sky, if only for a moment.

 So until the day I know is coming, I will keep fighting, giving care and being immersed in every last moment I am gifted.
 Sometimes the only thing we can do for someone is stick by their side until the end.
 And that’s where i’ll be, no matter where the inevitable path leads and as the end draws near.
 Even as my heart breaks open and my face is a river of tears.
 Because that’s what true love does.

 My kids just days before her first seizure: Sonny (Left) and Daisy (Right) (o3/23/18)